 You might have noticed that it’s been pretty hot outside — with temperatures climbing into the 90s.
-For people who exercise regularly, you might be wondering — is it safe to exercise in the heat?
+People who exercise regularly, especially people with heart conditions, might be wondering — is it safe to exercise outdoors?

-“Exercising in the summer should be approached with some caution and planning, but it can be done,” according to Lauren Conley, a clinical exercise physiologist.
+“Exercising in the summer should be approached with some caution and planning, but it can be done, even if you have a history of heart disease” according to Lauren Conley, a clinical exercise physiologist.
 She offers these tips to stay safe when exercising this summer.

 Modify Your Workout